 The Delegation of USA commended the consultant for his presentation and noted the absence of mangrove projects in Africa region in his slides.
 She recalled the lively discussion on mangrove projects in Latin America which was presented to the Committee at its 47th session in Gabon.
 She encouraged the organization of an international conference on mangroves in 2016 and noted potential interest of external organizations such as US development agencies engaging in the conservation and sustainable management of mangroves in Indonesia.
-The Delegation of Indonesia looked forward to the organization of an international mangrove conference in 2016 in Indonesia.
-The Delegation of Cameroon appreciated the inclusion of mangrove in the BWP 2015-2016 and highlighted the challenges of sustainably managing mangrove ecosystems with engagement of various stakeholders in Cameroon and the importance of solving conflicts over sustainable management of mangroves.
+The Delegation of Indonesia looked forward to the organization of an international mangrove conference in 2016 and highlighted the challenges of sustainably managing mangrove ecosystems with engagement of various stakeholders in Cameroon and the importance of solving conflicts over sustainable management of mangroves.
 The Delegation of EU supported the organization of an international mangrove conference in 2016 and recommended further analysis of possible collaboration with other organizations on mangrove ecosystems.